Carzed1/Finding-Business-Vite/README.md

 2)now run - npm i

-3) now run- npm run dev
+3)now run- npm run dev

 Then you will see a localhost link which you can open using ctrl+click